lorees/BorderTownAI/README.md

 Crime scores are compiled from BorderTown PD and neighboring municipalities with information-sharing agreements.
 Upon ID issuance, residents authorize BorderTown to conduct criminal background checks and assign a corresponding crime score.

 ## Issue
 BorderTown is an idyllic community renowned for its rare wildlife and breathtaking atmosphere.
 Nestled throughout the landscape are rare old-growth trees, and the parcels of land are vast.
 The residents are known for their friendliness and welcoming demeanor to all.
 However, BorderTown lacks native industries, aside from local shops and the BeeKeepers.
 Most residents venture outside of BorderTown for work and recreation, as there are casinos, pool halls, bowling alleys, and event centers in the surrounding municipalities.
-The remaining residents homestaed and sthrive on bartering.
+The remaining residents homesteda and thrive on bartering.

 BorderTown operates as a communal community, where all residents share in the bounty.
 As a commune, they receive significant tax breaks and are regarded as a stand-alone municipality.
 It is in everyone's best interest to protect this community of 30,000 from outside invasion.